 The coordination system created by the ARKit has its origin in the starting point of the application, resulting in coordinates being reset with each start of the app.
-Therefore, although a coherent modelling environment may be visualised, it is not anyhow localised or reproducible.
+Therefore, although a coherent modeling environment may be visualized, it is not anyhow localized or reproducible.
 Establishing a stable connection with the real world is necessary for example to overlay BIM models with surroundings in order to navigate around a construction site or mark defects in an existing building.

 ViewAR developed a solution to solve this problem by enabling for establishing a permanent coordinate system in two simple steps.
 All one needs is an ARKit compatible device and a QR code.

-First, the Apple ARKit tracking is initialised by moving a few steps sideways while filming the ground (STEP 1).
-Next, an anchor point must be defined to allow establishing a relation between freshly initialised 3d space and target coordinate system.
+First, the Apple ARKit tracking is initialized by moving a few steps sideways while filming the ground (STEP 1).
+Next, an anchor point must be defined to allow establishing a relation between freshly initialized 3d space and target coordinate system.
 It is achieved by filming a QR code with known world coordinates (STEP 2).
 When scanned, its location in reference to the initial origin point is saved and a permanent coordinate system gets established.
-From this moment on, we are combining the precision of the ARKit with real world location awareness.
+From this moment on, we are combining the precision of the ARKit with real-world location awareness.

 This technology may be easily adapted to serve multiple purposes with indoor navigation, building maintenance and construction site management being just a beginning.